Alternatives to general relativity: Strong gravity and gravitational waves

 Parametric post-Newtonian is only a measure of weak field effects.
 Strong gravity effects can be seen in compact objects such as white dwarfs, neutron stars, and black holes.
 Experimental tests such as the stability of white dwarfs, spin-down rate of pulsars, orbits of binary pulsars and the existence of a black hole horizon can be used as tests of alternative to general relativity.
 General relativity predicts that gravitational waves travel at the speed of light.
 Many alternatives to general relativity say that gravitational waves travel faster than light, possibly breaking causality.
-After the multi-messaging detection of the GW170817 coalescence of neutron stars, where light and gravitational waves were measured to travel at the same speed with an error of 1/1015, many of those modified theory of gravity were excluded.
+After the multi-messaging detection of the GW170817 coalescence of neutron stars, where light and gravitational waves were measured to travel at the same speed with an error of 1/1015, many of those modified theories of gravity were excluded.

 Cosmological tests

+Useful cosmological scale tests are just beginning to become available.
+Given the limited astronomical data and the complexity of the theories, comparisons involve complex parameters.
+For example, Reyes et al., analyzed 70,205 luminous red galaxies with a cross-correlation involving galaxy velocity estimates and gravitational potentials estimated from lensing and yet results are still tentative.

-Many of these have been developed recently.
-For those theories that aim to replace dark matter, the galaxy rotation curve, the Tully–Fisher relation, the faster rotation rate of dwarf galaxies, and the gravitational lensing due to galactic clusters act as constraints.
+For those theories that aim to replace dark matter, observations like the galaxy rotation curve, the Tully–Fisher relation, the faster velocity dispersions of dwarf galaxies, and the gravitational lensing due to galactic clusters act as constraints.
 For those theories that aim to replace inflation, the size of ripples in the spectrum of the cosmic microwave background radiation is the strictest test.
 For those theories that incorporate or aim to replace dark energy, the supernova brightness results and the age of the universe can be used as tests.
 Another test is the flatness of the universe.
 With general relativity, the combination of baryonic matter, dark matter and dark energy add up to make the universe exactly flat.
-As the accuracy of experimental tests improve, alternatives to general relativity that aim to replace dark matter or dark energy will have to explain why.